 My practice-based research interests are in the genres of poetry, prose non-fiction, and text in public-art situations.
 Project themes include:

-1. Poetics and Aesthetics in the context of Climate Crisis and environmental damage
+1. Poetics and Aesthetics in the context of Climate Crisis and Biodiversity Crisis

 This includes the AHRC-funded project Red River: Listening to a Polluted River, for which I am Principal Investigator.

 The Red River in West Cornwall has been described as the most 'unnatural' or 'modified' river in the UK.
 No part of its 7.5mile length has been untouched by the effects of the Cornish tin-mining industry.
 Although little more than a stream, it has played an important role in the industrial revolution in Cornwall, and the development of hard-rock mining around the world.
 This history has been recognised by the designation of the area through which it flows as a UNESCO World Heritage Site.
 And it continues to be a source of innovation through the development of new techniques for reducing pollution from the toxic heavy metals that issue from the disused mines that feed its waters.
 Yet despite these contaminants, the Red River contains a genetically-unique population of brown trout that has evolved to survive its toxicity.

 In their way, they are as much artefacts of the industrial revolution as Cornish engine-houses, and may operate, along with the river, as a multi-dimensional metonym for our complex interaction with our environment.
 This complex combination of natural, industrial and post-industrial history makes the Red River a rich subject for an eco-poetic and critical exploration of the human/nature interrelationship.
 The fellowship will test the ability of creative writing as practice-research to create knew knowledge that reveals the complexity of this interrelationship through the combination of creative-critical textual research, fieldwork, poetic composition and socially-engaged research practices.